rui314/chibicc/README.md

         stdout in a format that "make" command can read.
 This feature is used to automate file dependency management
-    -fpic or -fPIC Generate position-independent code (PIC) -fcommon is the default if not specified, it's mainly useful to enable legacy code to link without errors -fno-common specifies that the compiler places uninitialized global variables in the BSS section of the object file.
+    -fpic or -fPIC Generate position-independent code (PIC) -fno-pic disables the generation of position-independent code with relative address references -fcommon is the default if not specified, it's mainly useful to enable legacy code to link without errors -fno-common specifies that the compiler places uninitialized global variables in the BSS section of the object file.
     -static  pass to the linker to link a program statically